Hush (2016 feature film): Plot

-Deaf-mute horror author Maddie Young lost her abilities to hear and speak after contracting bacterial meningitis at age 13, causing hearing loss and temporary vocal cord paresis which became permanent after an unsuccessful surgery.
+Horror author Maddie Young lost the ability to hear and speak after contracting bacterial meningitis at age thirteen, causing hearing loss and temporary vocal cord paresis, which became permanent after an unsuccessful surgery.

 Following the critical acclaim of her novel Midnight Mass, Maddie has left New York City for a solitary life in the woods with her cat, Bitch, though she is struggling to write her next book.
 Her neighbor, Sarah, visits to return a copy of her novel, and they discuss Maddie's isolation and Sarah's desire to learn more sign language.
-Later that night, a masked killer with a crossbow chases a bloodied Sarah to Maddie's house, but her cries for help go unnoticed and the killer stabs Sarah to death.
+Later that night, a masked killer with a crossbow chases a bloodied Sarah to Maddie's house, but her cries for help go unnoticed, and the killer stabs Sarah to death.

 The killer quickly deduces that Maddie is deaf and decides to make her his next victim.
-Sneaking inside, he steals her cell phone while she is on a laptop video call with her sister, Max, and takes pictures of Maddie and sends them to her, which she receives on her computer.
+Sneaking inside, he steals her cell phone while she is on a video call with her sister, Max, and takes pictures of Maddie, sending them to her, which she receives on her computer.
 The killer reveals himself outside, stalking Maddie as she frantically locks her doors, before he cuts the house's power and punctures her car tires.
 Maddie writes "won't tell, didn't see face, boyfriend coming home" on the glass door with lipstick, but the killer responds by taking off his mask.
 Upon learning she can read lips, he threatens to take his time terrorizing her before eventually breaking in.

 The killer taunts Maddie by using Sarah's corpse to knock on a window, but is distracted when Maddie triggers her car alarm.
 She opens a window and tries to retrieve Sarah's phone, but the killer returns, and Maddie wounds him in the arm with a hammer before locking herself back inside.
 She soon slips outside and tries to run, but is forced back inside after narrowly avoiding the killer's crossbow bolts.
 Attempting to escape through a second-story window, Maddie is shot in the leg, but manages to knock the killer off the roof and steal his crossbow before retreating inside.